Brewnetic/Midterm-Study-Guide-Spring2026/README.md

   - You will be **ALLOWED to reference notes (or notecards), textbook, slides, past labs, assignments, Midterm Study Guide Packet(What's inside this repo) for this portion.**
   - However, you are **NOT ALLOWED to use online resources (including AI) or collaborate with others during the exam.**
   - Since this portion is open-book:
-    - Expect the difficulty to be higher than the coding exercises we've done in class, so be sure to practice writing code on your own without relying on copy-pasting from previous work.
+    - Expect the difficulty to be greater than the coding exercises we've done in class, so be sure to practice writing code on your own without relying on copy-pasting from previous work.
-    - Starter code may be provided BUT like we discussed about Lab6, always make sure you ask questions if there's any doubt and make your own judgement on how to approach the problem.
+    - Starter code may be provided BUT as we discussed about Lab6, always make sure you ask questions if there's any doubt and make your own judgement on how to approach the problem.
 Don't assume the starter code will be complete or perfectly aligned with the question.
     - Also be mindful of the time limit and possible heavy workload, so practice writing code efficiently and clearly.

 Use this guide to identify areas where you feel confident and topics that may require more of your attention.